N0ur5/Burp2Sem/README.md

 # Burp2Sem
-My first attempt at a Burpsuite Extension that is built to passively send temp copies of proxied HTML/JS to Semgrep.
+My first attempt at a Burpsuite Extension.
+It is built to passively send temp copies of proxied HTML/JS to Semgrep.
 And yes, like most passive checks - it is full of -/+'s.... it's static analysis...

 Burp (as of `2025.2.4`) seems to do a great job batching these passive tasks up since they do take some time to complete and are resource intensive.
 There is likely enormous room for a performance boost but  ¯\\_(ツ)_/¯